-Next, we set the cell size to 800 and use XMARK s.f.
-1.0, unless otherwise specified.
+Next, unless otherwise specified, we set the cell size to 800 and use XMARK s.f.
+1.0, where the runtimes of our implementation and XSEED's are both roughly 0.1 seconds.

 We ran the query workload with our implementation and XSEED's.
-The results given in the two error metrics are presented in Figs. 13(d)-(e).
+The results given in the two error metrics are presented in Figs. 14(d)-(e).
 Regarding XMARK, our method's RMSE and NRMSE are more accurate than XSEED's by a factor of 7.1 and 6.9, respectively.
 On TREEBANK, our method is roughly 6.8 times more accurate than XSEED, in terms of both RMSE and NRMSE.
 XSEED's evaluation does not finish on DBLP, which is needed for computing XSEED's errors.
-Our implementation gives a large RMSE on DBLP since the average number of bindings of DBLP is relatively large (Table 1).
+Our implementation gives a large RMSE on DBLP since the average number of results of DBLP is relatively large (Table I).

 Experiment on estimation time.
-Figs. 13(f)-(g) show the estimation time with and without evaluation on diagonal cells.
+Figs. 14(f)-(g) show the estimation time with and without evaluation on diagonal cells.
 In any case, the estimation time is less than 0.12 seconds.
 On average, the estimation with evaluation on diagonal cells is (on average) 2.8 times slower than the estimation without evaluation.
-However, due to evaluation on diagonal cells, the estimation error reduces from 5% to 0.3% when the cell size is 300 (Fig. 13(h)).
-In Figs. 13(f) and (g), we did not include the time for equiv as it is the same for both methods.
+However, due to evaluation on diagonal cells, the estimation error reduces from 5% to 0.3% when the cell size is 300 (Fig. 14(h)).
+In Figs. 14(f) and (g), we did not include the time for equiv as it is the same for both methods.
 For example, the time for equiv on XMARK s.f.
 1.0 was approximately 0.01 seconds among various cell sizes.

-8.2 Experiments on optimizations
+B. Experiments on optimizations

 Optimizations on diagonal cells.
-In Fig. 13(h), the error reduction due to evaluation on diagonal cells is large.
+In Fig. 14(h), the error reduction due to evaluation on diagonal cells is large.
 In this experiment, we analyze how much evaluation is there in the overall estimation.
 We computed the ratio between the number of points involved in evaluation and those in estimation.
-Fig. 13(j) shows the ratio is smaller than 1%.
+Fig. 14(j) shows the ratio is smaller than 1%.
 The reasons are that most of the points involved in estimation are not in diagonal cells and the evaluation is not performed on the entire diagonal cell, due to x-histograms.

 Experiment on evaluation vs estimation ratio.
 To support the argument that the x-histograms in diagonal cells effectively reduce the amount of evaluation, we tested the ratio between the number of points involved in evaluation and that in estimation when the x-histograms in cells are not even used.
-The result is shown in Fig. 13(i).
+The result is shown in Fig. 14(i).
 Without the x-histograms, the ratio reaches 16%, when the cell size is 300.
-In comparison, Fig. 13(j) shows that the ratio does not reach 1% when x-histograms in cells are used.
+In comparison, Fig. 14(j) shows that the ratio does not reach 1% when x-histograms in cells are used.

 Matrix transformations.
-We tested the size of the C1P matrix obtained from the transformation proposed in Section 6.1 with and without the optimizations in Sections 6.2.1-6.2.2.
-With the optimizations, Fig. 13(k) shows that the ratio of the increase of the matrix size is approximately 4.1 as s.f. increases.
+We tested the size of the C1P matrix obtained from the transformation proposed in Section VI-A with and without the optimizations in Sections VI-B.1-VI-B.2.
+With the optimizations, Fig. 14(k) shows that the ratio of the increase of the matrix size is approximately 4.1 as s.f. increases.
 While the size of the matrix increases by a constant factor, the C1P matrix is much simpler (recall Figs. 6-7).
-In contrast, without optimizations, the ratio increases linearly with the s.f. as shown in Fig. 13(l).
+In contrast, without optimizations, the ratio increases linearly with the s.f. as shown in Fig. 14(l).